EoghanCarey/EoghanCarey/README.md

 <div align="center">
-#### *"Jack of all trades, master of... well, quite a few actually!"*
+*"Eoghan Carey of all trades, master of... well, quite a few actually!"*
 </div>

 ## 🤹 Professional Identity Crisis

 Hey there!
-I'm Eoghan Carey, the human Swiss Army knife of tech.
+I'm EoghanCarey, the human Swiss Army knife of tech.
 Think of me as that one kitchen gadget that claims to do 47 different things - except I actually work!
 I juggle AI, Data Science, and Android development with the grace of a sugar-powered octopus.

 > "He's like ChatGPT with a sense of humor and actual coding skills!" - *Someone, probably*